thoughtbot/superglue/docs/recipes.md

 end
 ```

-With `defer: :auto`, PropsTemplate will render `order.json.props` as usual, but without `json.metrics`, then when the content is recieved by the client, Breezy will automatically make an `remote` request for anything that was skipped:
+With `defer: :auto`, PropsTemplate will render `order.json.props` as usual, but without `json.metrics`, then when the content is received by the client, Breezy will automatically make an `remote` request for anything that was skipped:

 ```javascript
 remote('/dashboard?bzq=data.metrics')
 ```

-Its up to you to handle the case when `metrics` starts out empty.
+It is up to you to handle the case when `metrics` starts out empty.
 For example:

 ```javascript
 // orders.jsx